-It is quite often than people experience symptoms and pain without knowing the reason, and herniated disc can be one of those cases.
+It is quite often that people experience symptoms and pain without knowing the reason, and a herniated disc can be one of those cases.

-Slipped disk and bulging disk are more popular names for herniated disk.
-This injury is extremely painful and it’s most common in early to middle aged adults.
+Slipped disks and bulging disks are more popular names for herniated disks.
+This injury is extremely painful and it’s most common in early to middle-aged adults.
 It appears when the spine is exposed to excess pressure.

 In most cases, people with herniated disk have no idea about it.
 Here are several common symptoms: